Moremi GR and Chobe NP, Botswana

 Dates and Prices

-This tour will run in August 2025, aiming to take advantage of the dry season when game-viewing can be hugely rewarding.
-The tour will run from August 14th to August 28th 2025.
+This tour will run in September 2025, aiming to take advantage of the end of the dry season when game-viewing can be hugely rewarding.
+The tour will run from September 1st to September 15th, 2025.

-The cost of this trip is £5,395 per person excl. international flights, with a £100 single supplement.
+The cost of this trip is £6,500 per person excl. international flights, with no single supplement.
 This includes all meals, accommodation and wildlife-focussed activities.
 Drinks are not included.
-To secure a booking, a deposit payment of £1,650 must be paid.
+To secure a booking, a deposit payment of £1,950 must be paid.

 Flights and Visas